AniketNS/pg-finder/README.md

-# PG Finder - (MERN STACK PROJECT)
+# PG Finder - (Paying Guest Finder) - A MERN STACK PROJECT

 Welcome to PG Finder!
-This is a project that helps you find paying guest accommodations.
+This is a project in MERN STACK that helps you find paying guest accommodations.
 It consists of a server and a client application.
 To get started, follow the steps below.

 ## Prerequisites